HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 }
 ```

-If only the `xPriv` and `xPub` are to be used, these should not raise any problem.

-# Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-## Multiple HSM devices
-The current structure enforces that only one HSM device can be accessed by a headless application environment, since the authentication credentials are stored on environment variables.

-Another approach to this would be to transfer these credentials to the `config.js` file, allowing each `walletId` to store its own credentials besides the HSM key itself.

-The downside of this solution is that credentials would be stored in plain text on disk, or require additional complexity to encrypt/decrypt it at runtime.

-## HSM Client communication through TCP
-A more standardized way of communicating with the _HSM Client_ would be through common HTTP and websocket channels.

-This would mean the client would need to become a standalone daemon application instead of a single request process, requiring a dockerized environment for itself.

-That would increase its maintainability at the cost of the added complexity both for code construction and process maintenance.

-Because of that, this solution was discarded as the first version of this client.

-## Dynamic hardware wallets
-An alternative to explicitly declaring each hardware wallet on the `config.js` file would be to allow the HSM key name to be declared on the `[POST] /start` request.

-To make that option more functional, there would also need to be an option to create the passed key on the HSM, instead of returning an error in case it's not already there.

-The main downside of this approach is the HSM Key name conflict:
-- By not having a static mapping between HSM keys and `walletId`s, the responsibility to ensure they are correctly related falls to the end user of the Headless application.
-- If poorly managed, this could lead to headless end users interacting with a working wallet that does not contain the expected `xPriv`
-- There is also no proposed implementation of deleting `xPriv` keys on the HSM through the Headless wallet.
-This may increase the possibility of reusing a key name that was already used before, especially common ones as `test`.

-The proposed static solution addresses this by requiring manual developer intervention both to create keys on the HSM and to register them on the config file.

-## Avoiding the use of the `xPub`
-As of August/2023, there is no API available for retrieving the `xPub` of a given BIP32 key on the HSM.
-Since the expected release of this API is just a couple of weeks, a decision was made to wait until it's available to implement the actual HSM integration.

-However, should we decide not to use it, another path to implement this integration would be to modify the Wallet Lib, allowing the starting of a wallet without a way to derive public keys internally.

-#### Approach 1: Requesting addresses directly
-The functions `deriveAddressP2PKH` ([link](https://github.com/HathorNetwork/hathor-wallet-lib/blob/91118d5335c2b63afb559e5deddc7a81f73cbc13/src/utils/address.ts#L38-L48)) and `deriveAddressP2SH` ([link](https://github.com/HathorNetwork/hathor-wallet-lib/blob/91118d5335c2b63afb559e5deddc7a81f73cbc13/src/utils/address.ts#L69-L79)) should be modified to access the `storage` and retrieve the HSM authentication credentials, and instead of calculating locally the address data, retrieve it through use of the _HSM Client_.

-This approach requires the HSM firmware to already be configured to accept Hathor version bytes as mentioned [above](#considerations-hsm-client).

 #### Approach 2: Requesting `pubkey` and calculating locally
-The _HSM Client_ would also be called on the `deriveAddress*` functions mentioned above, but instead of requesting the `getAddress` API, the `getPubKey` would be requested.
+The _HSM Client_ would also be called on the `deriveAddress*` functions mentioned above, but instead of requesting the `getAddress` API, the `getPubKey` would be used.

 With this information, new functions would need to be created in place of `deriveAddressFromXPubP2PKH` and `deriveAddressFromDataP2SH` to receive the `pubkey` directly, instead of deriving them from the `xPub`.

-The benefit of this approach is not needing the HSM firmware to be configured, since the address would be calculated locally and `pubkeys` are not affected by version bytes. ( ⏳Pending confirmation through PoC )
+The benefits of this approach are:
+- Not needing the HSM firmware to be configured, since the address would be calculated locally and `pubkeys` are not affected by version bytes. ( ⏳Pending confirmation through PoC )
+- Not needing the `xPub` API that is currently under development

 # Prior art
 [prior-art]: #prior-art

-A similar solution to this was implemented on the Desktop Wallet for interacting with the Ledger Hardware Wallet.
+A similar solution to this integration was implemented on the Desktop Wallet for interacting with the Ledger Hardware Wallet.
 This design uses many of the concepts and code implementations to achieve a similar objective.

 The main difference between the Ledger and the HSM is that here there is no need for human intervention on the steps.
 Also, there is no javascript SDK available for the HSM, requiring the headless implementation to also consider the _HSM Client_ in its scope.